kmcd/codecast/01_command_line/script.md

   (Material in the preceding paragraphs has been adapted from Edition 2.5b of The GNU Bash Reference Manual for bash Version 2.05b, last updated July 15, 2002; http://www.gnu.org/software/bash/manual/bashref.html.)

   As of bash version 3, there is a fascinating new variable called $HISTTIMEFORMAT.
 If set and non-null, it specifies an strftime format string to use when displaying or writing the history.
 If you don’t have bash version 3, but you do use a terminal with a scroll- back buffer, adding a date and time stamp to your prompt can also be very helpful.
-See Recipe 16.2, “Customizing Your Prompt.”
+See Recipe 16.2, "Customizing Your Prompt."
 Watch out because stock bash does not put a trailing space after the format, but some systems (e.g., Debian) have patched it to do so:

   bash-3.00# export HISTTIMEFORMAT='%Y-%m-%d_%H:%M:%S'
   bash-3.00# history